JasonAtNvidia/JetsonTFBuild/README.md

 The build process should take between 4 and 6 hours depending on the performance of your device.

+Note:  Due to TensorFlow bug I am turning TF_NEED_TENSORRT=0 by default.
+If you are going to build against master you can open helperscript and set this value to 1.
 Note:  To build for Python 3, open helperscript and locate ```PYTHON_BIN_PATH=$(which python)``` and change this line to be ```PYTHON_BIN_PATH=$(which python3)```

 ### Installation